 Gullfoss is beautiful from all angles, from above it looks perfect with the Icelandic nature around.
-In the summertime it is possible to walk all the way down to Gullfoss and feel it's power and spraying water in the air.
+In the summertime, it is possible to walk all the way down to Gullfoss and feel its power and spraying water in the air.

 Geysir is the father of all the hot springs in the area, and first erupted hundreds of years ago.
-The "golden age" for Geysir was in the beginning of last century when it erupted up to 80 meters every half an hour.
-Geysir fell asleep late last century but woke up again after the earthquakes in Haukadalur area in the year 2000.
+The "golden age" for Geysir was at the beginning of the last century when it erupted up to 80 meters every half an hour.
+Geysir fell asleep late last century but woke up again after the earthquakes in the Haukadalur area in the year 2000.
 It was erupting for 4 months, with a little help from the locals who put soap in it to make it erupt.
 They stopped doing that due to environmental reasons, of course.
 Geysir has been sleeping since the fall of the year 2000.

 The only active erupting hot spring in the area is "the son of Geysir", called Strokkur.
 Strokkur erupts every 3 to 8 minutes and goes as high as 35 meters.
 Strokkur is a spectacular hot spring, seeing this active hot spring erupt just a few kilometers from the glacier is a once in a lifetime experience.

 This is our lunch stop.
 There are restaurants in the Geysir area where you can have burgers, salads, traditional Icelandic meat soup (our favorite) and much more.
 If you want to bring your own lunch with you, we let our customers eat on the bus, especially if the weather is bad.